alexownejazayeri/100-days-of-code/daily-log/log.md

   - [ ] When no one wins, display a message about the result being a draw

 **\[FUJSK\]**
-- [ ] Code up a function that returns the Levenshtein (edit) Distance of a source and target string
+- [x] Code up a function that returns the Levenshtein (edit) Distance of a source and target string
+- [x] Implement in interview project

 **\[LTSFD\]**
 - [ ] What is a type/interface?